prajwal-code22/todoApp/README.md

-This is simple basic todo app using html,css and javascript in which you can add todo list and can remove it and u can get notification by setting time,
+This is simple basic todo app using html,css and javascript in which you can add todo list and can remove it and u can get notification by setting time, it is also dploy on netifly and can visit by link https://669e82f939523813cced2963--tuitionapprajwal.netlify.app/